eveliinaalikoski/ohte-harjoitustyo/dokumentaatio/vaatimusmaarittely.md

 ## Functionality

-- Before logging in
+- Before logging in ✔️
     - user can register with an unique username and password
     - user can log in to the app with an existing username and the matching password
 - After logged in
-    - user sees all own budgets in the mainview
+    - user sees all own budgets in the mainview ✔️
-    - user can create new budget (with unique name)
+    - user can create new budget (with unique name) ✔️
-    - user can 'enter' to specific budget page
+    - user can 'enter' to specific budget page ✔️
         - budget can be filled --> budget is made to look like a form
-    - user can log out
+    - user can log out ✔️

 ## Additional ideas

-- expanding the budget categories
+- expanding the budget categories (user could add it themselves)
 - description for budgets
 - editing budgets (name, categories)
 - adding graphics (tables, diagrams)